yunhanwang1105/GazeTech/README.md

 <br/>

 # Description
-This repository contains gaze estimation frameworks for pre-processing, training and evaluating the following three datasets: ETH-XGaze, MPII-Gaze, and Gaze360.
-These frameworks serve to reproduce our results and benchmark new models.
+This repository contains frameworks for pre-processing, training and evaluating full face or multi-region (face, left and right eyes) gaze estimation models on the following three datasets: ETH-XGaze, MPII-Gaze, and Gaze360.
+These frameworks allow to flexibly load single face input or multi-region input and serve to reproduce our results and benchmark new models.

 # Links